stanleyxu2005/dutil/README.md

 We hope you enjoy using the library, although the usage is poorly documented.
 We would be very appreciated, if you can help us to make it better.

-# Getting Started
+## Getting Started ##

 The project requires diverse a-grade 3rd-party open source runtime libraries.

 1. Goto the directory 'include' and download a most recent version of these libraries.
 2. Add these source paths to the browsing path of Delphi IDE.

 As soon as you installed all prerequisites, we should build the project.

-1. Open the project group definition at the directory 'make'.
-2. Right click on the entry and select "Build All".
+1. Open the project group file at the directory 'make' and execute "Build All".
+2. If the compilation goes smooth, please run the unittests.
 3. Install the VCL package 'dui'.
-4. If the compilation goes smooth, please run the unittests.
-5. Add the source paths to the browsing path of Delphi IDE.
+4. Add the source paths to the browsing path of Delphi IDE.

 Now the dutil library is ready to use and have fun.

-# Roadmap
+## Roadmap ##

 Here are some development goals to be reached in 2014.

 1. Introduce an Inter-Process-Communication package.
 The IPC approach is based on Windows message exchange.
 The communication protocal is Json RPC.
 The code is ready for a while, I still need time to prepare some examples.